TitaniumGodCoder/TitaniumGodCoder.github.io/README.md

 # TitaniumGodCoder.github.io

-Hi guys, this is my F=first GitHub site.
+Hi guys, this is my first GitHub site.
 I am exploring things now, and I hope you have fun.